Listed in Best Lawyers since 2007

 While attending American University's Washington College of Law, Eddie was a member of the American University Law Review and authored Death by Textualism: The NLRB's Incidental to Patient Care Supervisory Status Test for Charge Nurses," 46 American U.L.
 Rev. 575 (1996).
 Eddie also served as a contributing author of The Evidence Project: Proposed Revisions to the Federal Rules of Evidence with Supporting Commentary," 171 F.R.D.
 300 (1997).

-Presently, Eddie serves as the Chairperson of the State Bar of Nevada's Section on Labor and Employment Law.
-He is also a member of the Society for Human Resource Management ad the American Bar Association's Section on Labor and Employment Law.
+Eddie is a member of the State Bar of Nevada's Section on Labor and Employment Law and served as its Chairperson from June 2013 to June 2014.
+He is also a member of the Society for Human Resource Management and the American Bar Association's Section on Labor and Employment Law.